kvr06-ai/gradient-descent/README.md

 # Visualizing Gradient Descent Optimization

 An interactive article that allows you to explore optimization algorithms used in machine learning through visual demonstrations and interactive examples.
+You can read the interactive version of this article here: https://kaushikrajan.me/blog/gradient-descent/

 ## Overview